nationalarchives/tdr-reporting/README.md

 7. SLACK_BOT_TOKEN - Should be encrypted value from {environment} SSM Parameter store
 8. TDR_REPORTING_SLACK_CHANNEL_ID - Should be encrypted value from {environment} SSM Parameter store

+To use the decrypted SLACK_BOT_TOKEN vale, set the environment variable LOCAL_DEV="true"

 You will need to provide a report type as the first argument, either standard or caselaw.

 Once these are set you can run report_runner.py from IntelliJ IDEA or run with following command: